Cross-Sectional Imaging Fellowships

 Call responsibilities will be shared equitably amongst all Fellows.

 While there is no in-house overnight call for fellows, an MRI beeper call is shared with the senior residents.
 The “on call” MRI fellow is responsible for interpreting emergency afterhours Body MRI exams (a laptop with PACS access is provided on a rotating basis).
-Most of these exams are to evaluate for appendicitis in pregnant patients.
 Over the past several years there have been, on average, two emergency cases per week.
 All cases are co-interpreted with staff in real time so fellows are not left alone in the middle of the night.

 Fellowship Director: Daniel Cornfeld, MD